sergiolopezm5/carto-test/README.md

 [Download](https://github.com/sergiolopezm5/carto-test) and unzip the project

-Open Terminal and go to the folder directory
+Open Terminal and go to the project directory

 Use `npm install` to install dependencies